Azure/Azure-Proactive-Resiliency-Library/docs/content/services/container/aks/_index.md

 {{< collapse title="Show/Hide Query/Script" >}}

-{{< code lang="sql" file="code/cm-2/cm-2.kql" >}} {{< /code >}}
+{{< code lang="sql" file="code/aks-4/aks-4.kql" >}} {{< /code >}}

 {{< /collapse >}}

 <br><br>

-### AKS-5 - Provide dedicated nodes using taints and tolerations
+### AKS-5 - Enable the cluster autoscaler on an existing cluster

 #### Impact: Medium

 #### Recommendation/Guidance

-The Kubernetes scheduler uses taints and tolerations to restrict what workloads can run on nodes.
-Limit access for resource-intensive applications, such as ingress controllers, to specific nodes.
-Keep node resources available for workloads that require them, and don't allow scheduling of other workloads on the nodes.
+AKS provides several options for scaling your cluster to meet changing demands.
+You can scale the number of nodes in a node pool manually or automatically based on metrics such as CPU utilization or custom metrics.
+You can also use virtual node scaling to add additional capacity to your cluster using Azure Container Instances.
+AKS also supports horizontal pod autoscaling, which automatically scales the number of pods in a deployment based on CPU utilization or custom metrics.
+Finally, AKS provides cluster autoscaling, which automatically scales the number of nodes in a node pool based on pod resource requests and the available capacity in the cluster.
+With these scaling options, you can ensure that your AKS cluster can handle varying workloads and optimize resource utilization.

 ##### Resources